Resuscitate (album)

 Resuscitate is the third studio album by contemporary Christian music band Remedy Drive.
 It was released on September 18, 2012, through Centricity Music.
 The album was produced by Peter Kipley at The Bomb Shelter in Brentwood, Tennessee.

 The first radio single was "Better Than Life" that charted at No. 46 on the Billboard Christian Songs chart.
 "Resuscitate Me" was the No. 1 Billboard Christian Rock song.
 The album debut on the Billboard Christian and Heatseekers Albums charts at Nos.
 23 and 20 respectively.

+In 2013, a follow-up album was released, titled Resuscitate: The Acoustic Sessions, and it included acoustic remixes of the album's original ten songs.

 Background

 David Zach said to Grace S. Aspinwall of CCM Magazine that "'the album, Resuscitate was really born out of a time of grieving...the thrill of being on the radio was so exciting when we started out, and getting to tour with bands that we had looked up to was so much fun.
 But at the same time, we missed our families so much, and it really wore us out.
 My brothers decided that it was time to move on to something else.'"

 The album was recorded at The Bomb Shelter in Brentwood, Tennessee, in 2012.
 The album was produced by Peter Kipley.